sanjay-rajjan/sanjay-rajjan/README.md

 ## 📚 About Me

-  Hello, I’m [Sanjay Rajjan](https://sanjay.rajjan.com), a  freshman CS major at the University of Texas at Austin.
+  Hello, I’m [Sanjay Rajjan](https://sanjay.rajjan.com), a Computer Science major at the University of Texas at Austin.
 I hold a strong passion for computer science and machine learning.
 I aspire to continue developing my computer science skills and technicality through internship experiences in the future.
 I am available for a summer internship from June to July 2026.